-Every GLP-1 forum runs some version of the same question, usually phrased a little impatiently: when does Saxenda go generic and get cheaper?
-For US readers, part of the answer already landed.
+Scroll any GLP-1 forum long enough and the same question surfaces, usually typed with a little impatience: when does Saxenda go generic, and when does it get cheaper?
+For US readers, half the answer already landed.
 The FDA approved a Victoza-referenced generic liraglutide on December 23, 2024.
 Biocon announced FDA approval of its weight-management version, gSaxenda, on February 24, 2026.
-Hikma framed its US launch against a roughly $1.3 billion 12-month liraglutide sales base.
+Hikma pitched its US launch against a roughly $1.3 billion 12-month liraglutide sales base.
 That's the part you can screenshot.

-Korea is on a different clock.
+Korea runs on a different clock.
 Handok signed a licensing, sales, and distribution deal with Biocon on May 24, 2024.
-As of April 2026, the patient-facing materials in Korean clinics still reference brand Saxenda — not a local generic.
-The gap between those two facts is the whole point of this piece.
+As of April 2026, the patient-facing materials in Korean clinics still point to brand Saxenda — not a local generic.
+The distance between those two facts is what this piece is about.

-Here is where the liraglutide-copy timeline sits across the US, UK, and Korea, what stays identical no matter which label ships, and what to ask before a prescription gets written or paid for out of pocket.
+So here's the lay of the land: where the liraglutide-copy timeline actually sits across the US, UK, and Korea, what stays identical no matter which label ships, and what to ask before a prescription gets written or paid for out of pocket.

 The timeline, side by side

-The US approval stack is public.
-The Korean approval stack is not — at least not with the same level of date precision.
-Put them next to each other and the asymmetry is obvious.
+The US approval stack is out in the open.
+The Korean one isn't — at least not with the same date precision.
+Line them up side by side and the asymmetry jumps out.

 | Date | What happened | Why it matters |